 - Remove excess fat from the pan so that you’re left with about 1 tablespoon and return the pan to medium heat.
 Add the chopped onion and cook, stirring occasionally, until the onion is golden brown.
 In a small bowl, stir together the tomato paste, minced garlic, thyme, red wine and sugar.
 Add this mixture to the onion and cook stirring constantly, for 2-3 minutes.
 While you stir, scrape up any brown bits clinging to the bottom of the pan.

 - Add the broth, soy sauce, barley, bay leaves, and sirloin to the pan.
 Raise the heat and bring the soup to a boil.
 Cover, lower the heat to medium-low, and let simmer, stirring occasionally, for 20 minutes.

 - Stir in the carrots, celery, and green beans.
 Cover and let simmer for another 15 minutes, until the vegetables and barley are tender.
 Stir in the mushrooms, bacon, and chopped parsley.
 Taste and add more salt and pepper if desired.

 - This soup is one of those magical ways to transform the leftovers of two dishes I make often – Slow Cooker Tri-Tip Steak and Slow Cooker Pot Roast – into a whole new, equally delicious, quick meal.
 If you’re using leftover beef, add it at the very end of cooking.

-- Hulled barley or pearl barley can easily be substituted for Hull-Less Barley, but it will probably affect the cooking time a bit.
+- Hulled barley can easily be substituted for pearl barley but it will probably affect the cooking time a bit.
 Just look at the cooking instructions on the package and adjust accordingly.